sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Announcements and News

-:warning: **Announcement.** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
+:warning: **Attention!** The maximum allowed inference time for the deep learning module (excluding data preprocessing) is 3 seconds on a GPU with up to 24 GB of memory.
 To align with the challenge's objectives, participants must develop **a generalizable model** rather than creating separate models tailored to specific contexts.
 See detail explanation in [get_started_and_train.ipynb](get_started_and_train.ipynb) notebook.

+:rocket: [01/2025] Sanity check submission is open in challenge platform.
+See tutorial at [evaluation.ipynb](evaluation.ipynb) and Forum.

 :rocket: [01/2025] The challenge is officially started; training data and pretrained simple baseline are released; see links at [get_started_and_train.ipynb](get_started_and_train.ipynb)!